-Getting a job is a quite stressful process for you and not the easiest part of work for HR 🙂 People are different and it can be hard to find an approach to them when you have 2-3 interviews every day, especially when the candidate comes across as the person he is not in a real life.
+Getting a job is a quite stressful process for you and not the easiest part of work for HR 🙂 People are different and it can be hard to find an approach to them when you have 2-3 interviews with web developers every day, especially when the candidate comes across as the person he is not in a real life.

-So, we want to share with you a few tips and advices about successful passing an interview.
+So, we want to share with you a few tips and advice about successful passing an interview.
 Do not think we want you to show off in front of the HR manager – no, just some general rules that will help you to be ready and show your best.

 Build a conversation

 It is very important not to talk too much, give information shortly and answer questions directly – no one likes when people talk about nothing.
 On the other hand, when you are not talking at all – the recruiter has to ask, ask and ask a lot., what does not create the best impression ever.

 Try to relax and talk like you see someone in the street and want to get in touch with them – do not worry too much because of this is a formal meeting.
 In most cases recruiter wants to get to know you as a person, and being friendly really helps to break the ice.